 Sessions and Fees

-I encourage you to make a commitment by making the cost of treatment as affordable as possible.
 I work on a fee-for-service basis.
 My fee is typical for the coastal community and is based on educational level and years of experience.
+I understand that therapy requires an emotional and financial commitment but the rewards of a successful therapeutic relationship are invaluable.
 Should you need to negotiate the fee, please let me know.

 I accept all major credit cards